-- 7.1 CONTRACTOR shall request approval from the DCFS Out-of-Home Care Management Division (OHCMD) Division Chief or designee and the Probation Placement Permanency & Quality Assurance Director in writing a minimum of thirty (30) days before: 1) terminating services at any of the approved location(s); and 2) before commencing services at any other location(s) not previously approved in writing by the DCFS OHCMD Division Chief or designee and/or the Probation Placement Permanency & Quality Assurance Director. - 7.2 CONTRACTOR shall not place children at a service delivery site not listed on Exhibit A-2 of the STRTP Master Contract.
-Failure on the part of CONTRACTOR to comply with the provisions of this Section shall constitute a material breach of the Contract upon which COUNTY may take all appropriate action including but not limited to, implementation of Hold Status, Do Not Refer Status, and/or Do Not Use Status, as set forth in Part I, Unique Terms and Conditions, Section 16.0, Hold Status, Do Not Refer Status, Do Not Use Status, Corrective Action Plan of the Contract.
-If CONTRACTOR disagrees that there has been a material breach, CONTRACTOR may exercise any and all of its legal rights consistent with Part I, Unique Terms and Conditions, Section 20.0 Dispute Resolution Procedures of the Contract. - 7.3 CONTRACTORS shall check the Megan's Law Website (see Exhibit A-1, Reference Links) prior to licensing a new site to ensure that no registered sex offender lives so close that he/she will be a potential threat to the safety of the children. - 7.4 CONTRACTOR shall develop a Safety Plan for each service delivery site to ensure the safety of the children. - 7.4.1 COUNTY will evaluate the potential threat to safety at a new site prior to approval.

-- 7.4.2 CONTRACTOR shall ensure all the following postings are visible and placed in a common area in accordance to Title 22, Division 6, Chapter 7.5, Sections 87009, 87022.1(b)(16), 87072.2, 87079(e)(1) and 87080, WIC 16001.9, HSC 1512, and CDSS Publications and Forms (see Exhibit A-1, Reference Links):
+- 7.1 CONTRACTOR shall request approval from the DCFS Out-of-Home Care Management Division (OHCMD) Division Chief or designee and the PCW Placement Permanency & Quality Assurance (PPQA) Contract Compliance and Investigations (CCI) Director in writing a minimum of thirty (30) days before: 1) terminating services at any of the approved location(s); and 2) before commencing services at any other location(s) not previously approved in writing by the DCFS OHCMD Division Chief or designee and the PCW PPQA CCI Director. - 7.2 CONTRACTOR shall not place children, youth or NMDs at a service delivery site not listed on Exhibit A-2, STRTP Service Delivery Sites of the STRTP Master Contract.
+Failure on the part of CONTRACTOR to comply with the provisions of this Section shall constitute a material breach of the Contract upon which COUNTY may take all appropriate action including but not limited to, implementation of Hold Status, Do Not Refer Status, or Do Not Use Status, as set forth in Part I, Unique Terms and Conditions, Section 16.0, Hold Status, Do Not Refer Status, Do Not Use Status, Corrective Action Plan of the Contract.
+If CONTRACTOR disagrees that there has been a material breach, CONTRACTOR may exercise any and all of its legal rights consistent with Part I, Unique Terms and Conditions, Section 20.0 Dispute Resolution Procedures of the Contract. - 7.3 CONTRACTORS shall check the Megan's Law Website (see Exhibit A-1, Reference Links) prior to licensing a new site to ensure that no registered sex offender lives so close that they will be a potential threat to the safety of the children, youth and NMDs. - 7.4 CONTRACTOR shall develop a Safety Plan for each service delivery site to ensure the safety of the children, youth and NMDs. - 7.4.1 COUNTY will evaluate the potential threat to safety at a new site prior to approval. - 7.4.2 CONTRACTOR shall ensure all the following postings are visible and placed in a common area in accordance with Title 22, Division 6, Chapter 7.5, Sections 87009, 87022.1(b)(16), 87072.2(a)(3), 87079(e) and 87080(1), HSC 1512, and CDSS Publications and Forms (see Exhibit A-1, Reference Links):

 - Facility License (Section 87009)

-- Personal Rights (WIC 16001.9)
+- Foster Youth Bill of Rights (Ombudsperson)

 - Know Your Sexual and Reproductive Health Rights (PUB 490)

 - Foster Youth Mental Health Bill of Rights (PUB 488)

 - Foster Care Ombudsman (PUB 379)

-- Complaint Procedures (Section 87072.2)
+- Complaint Procedures (Section 87072.2(a)(3))

 - Emergency Disaster Plan and Contact Numbers (LIC 610)

 - Evacuation Plan (Facility Sketch)

 - Visiting Policy Notice (HSC 1512)

 - Weekly Meal Menus (Section 87022.1(b)(16))

-- Planned Activities (Section 87079(e)(1))
+- Planned Activities (Section 87079(e))

-- Resident Council Meeting Notice (Section 87080)
+- Resident Council Meeting Notice (Section 87080(a)(1)